Introduction

 Step 3 — Configuring URL Rewrites

 Here, we will set up a basic URL rewrite which converts pretty URLs into actual paths to pages.
-Specifically, we will allow users to access http://your_server_ip/about
+Specifically, we will allow users to access http://your_server_ip/about, but display a page called about.html.

 - sudo nano /var/www/html/about.html